JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-connect-to-apis.md

 In this example, you define an expected `platform()` function in the common source set and provide actual implementations in platform source sets.
 While generating the code for a specific platform, the Kotlin compiler merges expected and actual declarations.
 It generates one `platform()` function with its actual implementation.
-Expected and actual declarations should be defined in the same package and are merged into _one declaration_ in the resulting platform code.
+Expected and actual declarations should be defined in the same package and merged into _one declaration_ in the resulting platform code.
 Any invocation of the expected `platform()` function in the generated platform code will call the correct actual implementation.

 ### Example.
 Generate a UUID

-Let's assume that you are developing iOS and Android applications using Kotlin Multiplatform, and you want to generate a universally unique identifier (UUID).
+Let's assume you are developing iOS and Android applications using Kotlin Multiplatform and want to generate a universally unique identifier (UUID).

 For this purpose, declare the expected function `randomUUID()` with the `expect` keyword in the common source set of